redhat-cop/containers-quickstarts/mariadb-ha/README.md

 ![](media/Mariadb-ha-petset.png "")

-Note: This project uses PetSets currently not in tech preview (i.e. not supported) in OpenShift.
+Note: This project uses PetSets currently in tech preview (i.e. not supported) in OpenShift.

 ## create the mariadb ha cluster in OpenShift